 In finding the best delay pedal, you might be into much confusion because the market is saturated with choices, each claiming to be the finest of all.

 If you’re looking for quality effects, you might want to check out the Eventide TimeFactor Twin Delay Pedal.
-It is one the best delay pedals 2019 for reasons.
+It’s our top delay pedal this year for many reasons.

 For one, it is unbeatable for its flexibility and quality.
 It is why recording studios use its effects in more than 30 years.
 The plug-and-play model offers different parameter choices, including wet/dry mix or any combination.